Fast Lane

 What is a Fast Lane One Shot?

-A “One Shot” is essentially a less expensive, single-use Fast Lane pass, allowing guests to basically buy a shorter wait time for a single attraction.
+A "One Shot" is a lower cost, single-use Fast Lane pass, allowing guests to basically buy a shorter wait time for a single attraction.

 Fast Lane Discussion